Chrysalidocarpus lutescens: A comprehensive Growing Guide for Enthusiasts & Collectors.

 - Senescence: Individual stems may die after 20-25 years, but the clump continues to produce new stems

-Specific Adaptations to Different Climate Conditions
+Specific Adaptations to Climate Conditions

 - Drought Adaptation: Moderate drought tolerance through specialized leaf stomata that reduce transpiration